About SQ

 The Screen Queensland Board ensures that the agency acts in accordance with its Corporate Plan while functioning and achieving results effectively and efficiently through providing expert governance and guidance for the team at Screen Queensland.
 Our board is responsible for managing and approving significant Screen Queensland investments.

-Applications to the Screen Finance Program, RFFF and any other programs, where stipulated, should be submitted in line with the below dates:
+Applications to the Screen Finance Fund, RFFF and any other programs, where stipulated, should be submitted in line with the below dates, with applications closing at midnight on:

 BOARD MEETING